datarobot/datarobot-user-models/model_templates/training/python3_anomaly_detection/README.md

 ## Python Unsupevised Anomaly Detection Training Model Template

+This model is intended to work with the [Python 3 Scikit-Learn Drop-In Environment](../../../public_dropin_environments/python3_sklearn/).

 ## Instructions
 Create a new custom model with these files and use the Python Drop-In Environment with it